What’s a Pipe Leak Repair Cost in Phoenix?

 As we mentioned earlier, some pipe leaks are in hard-to-reach locations such as:

 - Behind walls

 - Under driveway or concrete slabs

-If the leaky pipe is in one of those places, the plumber will likely need to cut or dig to access and repair the pipe.
-Besides the cost of the repair itself, you’ll also have to factor in restoration costs into the overall price of the project.
+If the leaky pipe is in one of these places, the plumber will likely need to cut or dig to access and repair the pipe.
+Besides the cost of the repair itself, you’ll also have to factor restoration costs into the overall price of the project.
 Learn more about our process for fast slab leak detection and repairs.

 Examples of restoration costs include: